 6-12 Hours – Most users begin to experience withdrawal symptoms after the first 6 hours when using short-acting benzodiazepines.
 These typically include cravings, anxiety, and insomnia, which will appear and continue to worsen over the duration of the detox period.
 For longer-acting benzodiazepines, these symptoms may not appear for up to 4-5 days after the final dose.

-1-5 Days – Patients experience profuse sweating, panic and anxiety, may experience nausea and headaches, and will likely struggle with insomnia and sleeping.
-Most are irritable and have mood swings and may be violent.
+1-5 Days – Patients experience profuse sweating, panic, and anxiety, may experience nausea and headaches.
+Another major challenge in Benzo detox is how to deal with insomnia.
+Most people are irritable during the detox process, have significant mood swings, and may be violent.
 Some patients are at risk of seizures and psychosis or hallucinations.
 These symptoms typically peak after the first 4-5 days and

 5-15 Days – Withdrawal symptoms typically plateau and then begin to taper off, typically lasting for at least 2 weeks for most patients.
 Longe-acting benzos will begin to peak at this time, with a plateau about 3-4 weeks from the final dose.